About OWASP SAMM

-In that sense, the value of OWASP SAMM lies in providing a means to know where your organization is on its journey towards software assurance, and understanding what is recommended to move to a next level of maturity.
-Note that OWASP SAMM does not insist that all organizations achieve maturity level 3 in every category.
+The value of OWASP SAMM lies in providing a means to know where your organization is on its journey towards software assurance and understand what is recommended to move to a next level of maturity.
+OWASP SAMM does not insist that all organizations achieve maturity level 3 in every category.
 Indeed, you determine the target maturity level for each Security Practice that is the best fit for your organization and its needs.
-OWASP SAMM provides a number of templates for typical organizations to this end, but it is recommended that these be adapted to the needs of your organization.
+OWASP SAMM provides a number of templates for typical organizations to this end, but we recommended that you adapt these to the needs of your organization.

 How to apply

 The typical approach of using OWASP SAMM in an organization is to start with preparation, going through the assessment, setting the target, planning, and implementation to roll-out.
 OWASP SAMM is particularly well suited to support continuous improvement, in which case the cycle is executed continuously, typically in periods of 3 to 12 months.
 Note that it is not necessary to always execute all these steps.
 You can use OWASP SAMM to only perform the assessment, or to define the long-term goals, for instance.

 As part of a quick start effort, a single person can execute the first four phases (preparation, assessment, setting the target, and defining the plan) in a limited amount of time (one to two days).
 Making sure that this is supported in the organization, as well as the implementation and roll out phases, typically requires much more time.